lineoftrust/lineoftrust.github.io/web/content/post/welcome.md

-[Certified Malice](https://textslashplain.com/2017/01/16/certified-malice/) is a phishing attack that relies on to deceive users into trusting a page that looks nearly identical to the real site, including TLS certificates with realistic naming schemes.
+[Certified Malice](https://textslashplain.com/2017/01/16/certified-malice/) is a phishing attack that deceives users into trusting a page that looks nearly identical to the real site, including TLS certificates with realistic naming schemes.

-This threat becomes even more valid if combined with URL pixel manipulation.
+This threat becomes even more potent if combined with URL pixel manipulation.

-### Goals
+Given the broad range of LoD-inspired attacks that have surfaced in the past year, the [Line of Trust](/) project seeks to improve the level of security a browser provides when trusted UI pixels and spoofed browser notifications are detected.

-We are interested in developing baked-in browser warnings on content that is suspected to be a LoD attack.
+### Goals for Line of Trust

-- Chromium
+Specifically, we are interested in developing baked-in browser warnings for content that is suspected to be a LoD attack.
+We will be using [Google Chromium](https://chromium.org) to develop LOTr.
 - Vision

 ### Contributors